nebtrx/test-multi-project/README.md

-# sbt-multi-project-example
+# test-project-example

+_This code was adapted from [this repo](https://github.com/pbassiner/sbt-multi-project-example)_

+_When I was done with my modifications I was feeling too lazy to fork the original repo and apply the dif patch.
+So I decided to write this note instead._

+_All the merits goes to his author [Pol Bassiner](https://github.com/pbassiner)_

-The goal of this example is to provide a multi-project build using `sbt` providing:
+The example is to provide a multi-project build using `sbt` providing:
 * A single `build.sbt` file which allows for centralized configuration, dependency and build management
 * Each sub-project contains only its source code
 * Sub-projects can depend on other sub-projects
 * Only *deliverable* sub-projects produce a *fat-jar* using [sbt-assembly](https://github.com/sbt/sbt-assembly)

-# Example structure
+# Structure
-* sbt-multi-project-example/
+* test-project-example/
     * common/
         * src/
         * test/
-    * multi1/
+    * mccec/
         * src/
         * test/
-    * multi2/
+    * mccmx/
         * src/
         * test/
     * project/